rot256/noise-extension-ask/ask.md

 * The ASKs should be mutual independent;
   deriving any of the ASK outputs from any other should be infeasible.

+* Forward secrecy:
+  It should not be possible to derive prior ASK outputs from the current chain state.
+  This assumes that `ck` has been updated since initialization of the chain.

 * ASKs output should be capable of serving as collision resistant hashes of the session transcript at the security level expected by the employed hash function (256/512-bit).
   Since the GetASK method only outputs 256-bit, we require that the concatenation of two GetASK outputs